Spunky here with the latest in nutrition for my furbling friends that may need a hand at what they can beg for! BOL...

 5. Cantaloupe

 Cantaloupe contains vitamins A and C, beta-carotene, folic acid, antioxidants, and dietary fiber.
 All of these good things, taken together, benefit your dog’s eyes and fur, decrease inflammation in the body, and improve digestive health.
-Be sure to remove the rind and seeds before sharing and offer only a few bites of cantaloupe periodically.
+Be sure to remove the rind and seeds before sharing and offer only a few bites of cantaloupe periodically.6.
+Carrots

 Carrots are a healthy snack for humans and dogs, and a great substitute for traditional dog treats.
 They’re low in calories, high in fiber, and an excellent source of vitamin A and potassium.
 You can share plain, cooked carrots by adding them to your dog’s usual bowl of food, or share raw carrots periodically as a snack.
 Make sure the carrot stick is cut into manageable chunks to prevent choking.
-Frozen carrots (sliced or diced) can help teething puppies soothe their gums.
+Frozen carrots (sliced or diced) can help teething puppies soothe their gums.7.
+Green Beans

 Green beans are an excellent source of fiber, magnesium, vitamin A, vitamin C, and vitamin K. The fiber in green beans will help your dog feel full longer without piling on unnecessary calories.
-Dogs will enjoy eating cooked or fresh (not canned) green beans as a snack or treat, added to wet food, or as part of a homemade meal containing other healthy ingredients
+Dogs will enjoy eating cooked or fresh (not canned) green beans as a snack or treat, added to wet food, or as part of a homemade meal containing other healthy ingredients8.
+Pumpkin

 Flickr / @PIVISO